Guide to Reporting New Information

 |Qualifying Medical Problem covered by the UW HSAP||Report within 24 hours||For studies in Zipline:

-Follow the INSTRUCTIONS: Submit RNI (Researcher Version) in Zipline, making sure to include the:
+Follow the instructions to submit new information in Zipline, making sure to include the:

-If the study also requires modification, follow the INSTRUCTIONS: Create Study Modification in Zipline.
+If the study also requires modification, follow the instructions on creating a modification in Zipline.

 For paper studies: